Torna alla panoramica

 At trial entry patients will be randomised to one of four chemotherapy regimens:

 1. Topotecan and cyclophosphamide (TC): 6 cycles.
-Additional cycles may be given at the discretion of the treating clinician.
+Additional cycles may

 Criteri per la partecipazione alla sperimentazione (Fonte di dati: BASEC)

--Rezidiviertes oder nicht auf die Standardbehandlung ansprechendes Ewing-Sarkom
+- Rezidiviertes oder nicht auf die Standardbehandlung ansprechendes Ewing-Sarkom

 - Fortschreitender Krankheitsveraluf (während oder nach Beendung der first line Therapie)